Bleed the Sky (band): Formation and Paradigm in Entropy (2003–2006)

-After the release of the new album, Bleed the Sky toured extensively throughout North America opening for bands such as Silent Civilian, ILL Nino, Chimaira, Arch Enemy, Static X, Dope, God Forbid, American Headcharge, Disturbed, My Ruin and Diecast.
+After the release of the new album, Bleed the Sky toured extensively throughout North America opening for bands such as Silent Civilian, Ill Niño, Chimaira, Arch Enemy, Static-X, Dope, God Forbid, American Head Charge, Disturbed, My Ruin and Diecast.
 In November 2005, they joined the Persistence Tour in Europe opening up for Agnostic Front, The Red Chord, Napalm Death and Hatebreed.
 Towards the end of their touring cycle for "Paradigm in Entropy" the band began having internal issues, bringing about a few lineup changes.
 On September 9, 2006, the band announced the departure of guitarist Kyle Moorman citing that he wanted to pursue other elements of the music business.
 Moorman was later replaced by David Culbert.
 On January 3, 2007, the band announced that guitarist Wayne Miller would be departing from the band.
 While on tour with Dope in June 2006, Miller was rushed to the hospital due to severe pneumonia and an unknown viral infection.
 He ended up getting sepsis and went into organ shock.
 Miller was in the hospital for 2 weeks.
 After getting out of the hospital, while the band was still on tour, he went home to recover.
 He ended up in a car accident that later left nerve damage in his left hand that required months of rehab.
 He was eventually replaced by Rob Thornton.
 Wayne Miller was still involved with the band, as he was a key part in Bleed the Sky's business deals whilst co-managing the band alongside Archetype Management.